UofTCoders/rcourse/paper.md

 teaching is frequently used by teaching organizations such as [Software Carpentry](https://software-carpentry.org/blog/2016/04/tips-tricks-live-coding.html) [@carpentry;@rubin_effectiveness_2013;@haaranen_programming_2017;@wilson_teaching_2018].
-While many learning outcomes focused on developing programming proficiency, some lessons were centred around concepts (such as "Statistical Modelling" or "Differential Equations"), during which we still used the live-coding approach.
+While many learning outcomes focus on developing programming proficiency, some lessons are centred around concepts (such as "Statistical Modelling" or "Differential Equations"), during which we still use the live-coding approach.
 This approach not only demonstrates the concepts in a step-by-step fashion but also helps students practice writing code.
 3. *Interwoven Exercises*: Coding exercises or discussion points are